Header Image 1

 • Travel costs (including Oyster card payments)

-How to claim the 16-19 Bursary
+How to claim the 16 to 19 Bursary Fund

 Eligibility

-• students must be aged 16 or over but under 19 on 31 August 2025 to be eligible for help from the bursary fund in academic year 2025 to 2026
+• Be aged 16 or over, but under 19 on 31 August 2026 to be eligible for the Bursary Fund, for the academic year 2026 to 2027**

-• study at a publicly funded school or college, or be on an unpaid training course
+• Be studying at a publicly funded school or college

-• meet the residency requirements (Kingsbury Sixth Form can check this)
+• Meet the residency requirements

 Conditions of payment

-• Students will be expected to sign a document to give formal agreement to the conditions for payment.
-This may include maintaining good attendance, returning equipment at the end of their study programme and providing receipts for expenditure, where necessary.
+Students will be expected to sign a document to give formal agreement to the conditions for payment.
+This may include maintaining good attendance, returning loaned equipment at the end of their study programme and providing receipts for expenditure, where necessary.